drawwithcode/2021-group-03/README.md

-# :beetle: Your Inner Insect
+# :beetle: Your Inner Insect :beetle:
 Your Inner Insect was born as a reflection on the theme of metamorphosis through the eyes of Franz Kafka.
-In his book The Metamorphosis (1916) the author links complex psychological conditions to an insect (a cockroach).
+In his book *The Metamorphosis* (1916) the author links complex psychological conditions to an insect (a cockroach).

 The website consists of a guided experience where users can explore their social insecurities by answering some questions through different types of interactions.
 Each question is associated with a different insect’s body part.
 By answering each question the user will be assigned different types of insect’s body parts according to the answer selected .
 At the end of the test, all the body parts combined will give shape to a new kind of insect, your inner insect.